dataontap/gorse/replit.md

 ### Connectivity Services

-Deep integration with OXIO's staging API facilitates eSIM provisioning, data management, and network services.
+Deep integration with OXIO's API facilitates eSIM provisioning, data management, and network services.
+The OXIO API base URL is now configurable via the `OXIO_ENVIRONMENT` secret (currently set to `https://api-staging.brandvno.com` for staging).
+To switch to production, simply update the secret to `https://api.brandvno.com`.
 The platform also offers configurable network features such as VPN, security enhancements, and communication services (VoLTE, Wi-Fi calling).

 ### Blockchain Integration